Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 loaded from disk.

-The `loadKeys` method accesses the `.pem` file that we have previously created with `@tool`.
+The `loadKeys` method accesses the `.pem` file that we have previously created with `moka`.
 It does it by looking in the parent directory `..`, that is where that file should be.

-Like every @Type node, the observable state of the remote node can only evolve through *transactions*, that modify its state in an atomic way.
+Like every Hotmoka node, the observable state of the remote node can only evolve through *transactions*, that modify its state in an atomic way.
 Namely, the code above performs three transactions:

 1. A call to the `nonce()` method of our account: this is a progressive counter of the number of transactions already performed with our account.
-It starts from zero, but our account has been already used for other transactions (through the `@tool` tool).
+It starts from zero, but our account has been already used for other transactions (through the `moka` tool).
 Hence we better ask the node about it.
 As we will see later, this transaction calls a `@View` method.
 All calls to `@View` methods have the nice feature of being *for free*: nobody will pay for them.
    Because of that, we do not need to sign this transaction, or to provide a correct nonce,